TSheridan01/Electric/README.md

 # First Segment

-Supervised Classification Model will answer how likely are you to buy a Tesla based on your income?
+Supervised Classification Model will answer how likely are you to buy an Electric Vehicle based on your income?
 Will you buy: Yes or No?
 Decision Tree using info from census excel data (Balanced random forest/Easy AdaBoost Classifier) Datasets median income & registered number of EV vehicles in county